Frequently Asked Questions

 How does MPA contribute to the South Florida community?

 MPA is an active member of the South Florida community, contributing funding and in-kind services to more than thirty festivals, events and non-profit organizations each year.
-In addition, MPA’s management and staff participate in annual United Way campaigns, sit on the boards of area non-profit organizations, and donate their time and resources to community activities.
+In addition, MPA’s management and staff participate in annual charitable fundraising campaigns, sit on the boards of area non-profit organizations, and donate their time and resources to community activities.

 How does MPA improve the quality of life in the City of Miami?